Interactive Tutorials: Learn Higher-Kinded-J by Building

 All journeys in recommended order.
 See Learning Paths.

-By the end of these tutorials, you'll have hands-on experience building:
+By the end of these tutorials, we will have hands-on experience building:

 • A form validation system using Applicative to combine independent checks